projectcontour/contour/design/tls-certificate-delegation.md

 Delegation is a necessary security measure because it allows namespace owners to explicitly delegate the permission to reference secrets in their namespace without granting permission to actually _read_ the contents of the certificate.

 Permission to use secret delegation is restricted via RBAC and by default is not enabled.
-To create a secret delegation CRD the author must have permission to create the secret delegation object in the souce Namespace.
+To create a secret delegation CRD the author must have permission to create the secret delegation object in the source Namespace.